matt-harvey/swx/README.rst

 ``swx print`` (or ``swx p``) prints a summary of activity that is not filtered by time at all.

-The other printing commands take one or two timestamps as arguments, to show only activity *since* a certain time, only activity *until* a certain time, or only activity *between* two times.
+The other reporting commands take one or two timestamps as arguments, to show only activity *since* a certain time, only activity *until* a certain time, or only activity *between* two times.
 The activity name (if any) is entered after the timestamp(s).
-By default, you must enter timestamps in ISO format ("YYYY-MM-DDTHH:MM") (without quotes).
-(You can customize this format in the configuration file - see Configuration_ below - but note that changing this format will also change the format of timestamps as read from and written to the data file, *without* retroactively reformatting the timestamps that are already stored - with resulting parsing errors unless you are prepared to reformat manually all your already-entered timestamps to the new format.)
+By default, you must enter timestamps in ISO format (YYYY-MM-DDTHH:MM).
+(You can customize this format in the configuration file - see Configuration_ below.)

 By default, only a summary of activities is printed.
 This comprises an alphabetically ordered list of activities with the total amount of time spent